python/cpython/Doc/library/re.rst

    (default).
 In byte pattern ``(?L:...)`` switches to locale depending matching, and ``(?a:...)`` switches to ASCII-only matching (default).
-   This override is only in effect for the narrow inline group, and the original matchin mode is restored outside of the group.
+   This override is only in effect for the narrow inline group, and the original matching mode is restored outside of the group.

    .. versionadded:: 3.6